BBVA/kapow/docs/source/tutorial/tutorial01.rst

   project team ask us for a backup every time a project is finished.

   I've already prepared a script to do the task.
-Before executing it in production, :download:`download it <./materials/backup_db.sh>` and test it in your own machine.
+Before executing it in production, why don't you :download:`download it <./materials/backup_db.sh>` and test it in your laptop?

   .. code-block:: console